Weakly maximal subgroups of branch groups: Definitions and preliminaries

 \subsection{Some examples of branch groups}

 The first Grigorchuk group $\Grig$ is probably the most well-known and most studied branch group.
-This was the first example of a group of intermediate growth, \cite{MR764305}. \begin{definition} The \defi{first Grigorchuk group} $\Grig=\gen{a,b,c,d}$ is the subgroup of $\Aut(T_2)$ generated by $a=(1,1)\varepsilon$ where $\varepsilon$ is the cyclic permutation $(1 2)$ of the first level and by the three elements $b$, $c$ and $d$ of $\Stab_{\Aut(T)}(\level{1})$ that are recursively defined by
+This was the first example of a group of intermediate growth,~\cite{MR764305}. \begin{definition} The \defi{first Grigorchuk group} $\Grig=\gen{a,b,c,d}$ is the subgroup of $\Aut(T_2)$ generated by $a=(1,1)\varepsilon$, where $\varepsilon$ is the cyclic permutation $(1 2)$ of the first level, and by the three elements $b$, $c$ and $d$ of $\Stab_{\Aut(T)}(\level{1})$ that are recursively defined by

-\end{definition} This is a $2$\hyphen group of rank $3$, all generators have order $2$ and $b$, $c$ and $d$ pairwise commute.
-By definition, for every vertex $v$ of the first level we have $\Stab_\Grig(v)=\Stab_\Grig(\level{1})$.
-Moreover, $\Grig$ is branch, self-replicating, just infinite, has the congruence subgroup property and possesses a unique branch action in the sense of \cite{MR2011117}.
-Finally, all maximal subgroups of $\Grig$ have finite index, \cite{MR1841763}.
-See \cite{MR1786869,MR2195454} for references and Section \ref{Section:GrigorchukGroup} for more details.
+\end{definition} This is a $2$-group of rank $3$, all generators have order $2$ and $b$, $c$ and $d$ pairwise commute.
+The group $\Grig$ is branch, self-replicating, just infinite, has the congruence subgroup property and possesses a unique branch action in the sense of~\cite{MR2011117}.
+Finally, all maximal subgroups of $\Grig$ have finite index,~\cite{MR1841763}.
+See~\cite{MR1786869,MR2195454} for references and Section~\ref{Section:GrigorchukGroup} for more details.

-Other well-studied examples of branch groups are the Gupta-Sidki groups, \cite{MR696534}, as well as their generalizations. \begin{definition} Let $p$ be a prime, $T$ the $p$ regular tree and let $\mathbf e=(e_0,\dots,e_{p-2})$ be a vector in $\mathbf (F_p)^{p-1}\setminus\{0\}$.
+Other well-studied examples of branch groups are the Gupta-Sidki groups,~\cite{MR696534}, as well as their generalizations. \begin{definition} Let $p$ be a prime, $T$ the $p$-regular tree and let $\mathbf e=(e_0,\dots,e_{p-2})$ be a vector in $\mathbf (F_p)^{p-1}\setminus\{0\}$.
 The \GGS{} group $G_{\mathbf e}=\gen{a,b}$ with defining vector $\mathbf e$ is the subgroup of $\Aut(T)$ generated by the two automorphisms

 where $\varepsilon$ is the cyclic permutation $(1 2 \dots p)$. \end{definition} The name \GGS{} stands for Grigorchuk-Gupta-Sidki as these groups generalize both the Gupta-Sidki groups (where $\mathbf e=(1,-1,0,\dots, 0)$) and the second Grigorchuk group (where $p=4$ is not prime and $\mathbf e=(1,0,1)$).